Duquesne Gardens: Demolition and legacy

 A section of brick wall from the Duquesne Gardens which was reconstructed and placed inside of PPG Paints Arena.

 While the Garden earned much praise in its early days, the place was outdated by the 1920s.
 About 15,000 fans could be comfortably seated in Madison Square Garden, Boston Garden, and Montreal Forum.
 Not even half that number could squeeze into the Garden.
 Around this time, the ice-making operation at the Garden was antiquated.
 In November 1927, the Toronto Star reported that the Pirates had to train at a local gym instead of the Garden, since the Garden's ice machine had broken down.
 However, while celebrating its 40th anniversary, the Garden still boasted as having one of the highest-regarded ice surfaces in North America, still drawing hockey players from Canada.

 The Gardens was demolished in 1956 to make way for an apartment building and a local fixture, Stouffer's Restaurant.
 Stouffer's, which became Duranti's Restaurant in 1979, featured the only remaining evidence of the Gardens, two 11-foot wide sections of exposed red brick wall, which would have been the back wall of the Gardens' visiting dressing room.
 Duranti's then closed in December 2008 and the apartment building that replaced the Gardens was to be torn down and renovated.
 Jim Kubus, the editor of pittsburghhockey.net, a local history site, and his brother removed the bricks before the wall could be destroyed and stored them for the next two years.
 Today, a Captain Morgan-sponsored lounge, which is located inside Pittsburgh's current multi-purpose arena, the PPG Paints Arena, contains a small section of that particular wall from the Duquesne Gardens.
 Billy Conn, the famed Pittsburgh boxer who nearly won a match against Joe Louis, fought at the Gardens.
 On June 18, 1998, the intersection where the Gardens once stood was dedicated as "Billy Conn Blvd."

-Demolition of The Gardens brought a temporary end to professional ice hockey in Pittsburgh, as there was no other suitable arena to replace it.
+Demolition of The Gardens brought a temporary end to professional ice hockey in Pittsburgh, as there was no other suitable arena to replace it even for temporary use.
 The Rochester Americans replaced the Hornets in the AHL.
-Construction of the Pittsburgh Civic Arena began in 1958, three miles to the west of the Gardens.
+Construction of the Pittsburgh Civic Arena began in 1958, three miles to the west of the Gardens, and the Pirates returned when it opened three years later.